Books | Past Winners | Rules and Submission Guidelines | Contact Us

 Please note our updated submission guidelines.

-The Yale Series of Younger Poets is seeking submissions for its 2023 competition.
+The Yale Series of Younger Poets is seeking submissions for its 2024 competition.
 The Yale Younger Poets Prize is the oldest annual literary award in the United States and the series champions the most promising new American poets.
-Winners of the Series will receive a $1000 advance and a publication contract from Yale University Press and one of the five writing fellowships offered at The James Merrill House in Stonington, CT.
+Winners of the Series will receive a $1000 advance and a publication contract from Yale University Press and one of the six writing fellowships offered at The James Merrill House in Stonington, CT.
 The fellowship provides a furnished living space and daily access to James Merrill’s apartment for a writer in search of a quiet setting to complete a project of literary or academic merit.
 The winning poetry manuscript will be selected by the series’ current judge, critically acclaimed poet Rae Armantrout.

 All submissions will be judged anonymously.